the-mrd/tacas-artifact/index.md

 This page provides the technical report and accompanying artifact prepared to support the paper's evaluation.
 It contains:

-1. A technical report that provides additional details on the implementation and evaluation of our approach.
+1. A longer technical report that provides additional details.
 2. Manually generated Maude models and analysis commands for all 22 [LF-Verifier benchmarks](https://github.com/lf-lang/lf-verifier-benchmarks), and other case studies, such as the _ADAS_ system and the _train door_ example.
-3. All LF programs, with `LF-MC` annotations correspond to the _LF-Verifier_ analysis annotations, which are commented out.
+3. All LF programs, with `LF-MC` annotations corresponding to the _LF-Verifier_ analysis annotations, which are commented out.
 4. Maude files defining the semantics of the targeted subset of LF.
 5. `LF-MC` source code.